Where Have You Been?

 Wherever you have been, we think it’s wonderful and invite you to continue your journey with us!

-The Compassionate Heart Community is a Community Without Walls for all people interested in and considering committing to meditation or contemplation as a spiritual practice.
-We are present for each other to offer mutual support, share our experiences and our journeys, and to provide a source of community in a world in which community seems harder and harder to find.
+The Compassionate Heart Interspiritual Community is a Community Without Walls for all people interested in a diverse array of spirituality and practices who desire a place where that is not only accepted, but also encouraged.
 We come from different spiritual traditions and backgrounds, including from no particular background at all.
-We ask ourselves where the transcendent can be found in our lives, how our practice of remaining in silence can benefit all corners of our lives, and how we might transform the world one person at a time through the insights gained in our meditative and contemplative practices.
+Many of us were either raised in one Christian tradition or another or joined one as an adult.
+At some point in our lives we became interested in, and investigated, other traditions.
+We adopted practices and teachings from those traditions and incorporated them into our spiritual “identity.”
+At Compassionate Heart, we are present for each other to offer mutual support, share our experiences and our journeys, and to provide a source of community in a world in which community seems harder and harder to find.
+We ask ourselves where the transcendent can be found in our lives, how our practice of being in silence can benefit all corners of our lives, and how we might transform the world one person at a time through the insights gained in our meditative and contemplative practices.
 We use the terms meditation and contemplation interchangeably to mean time spent in silence.
 We adopt no doctrine or dogma of any kind so that our community can be as diverse as possible.
-What binds us together is our practice and love of silence.
+What binds us together is our practice and love of silence, as well as high regard for mysticism.
 We draw some general beliefs from different traditions:

 - from Hinduism: a respect for all religious and spiritual traditions.

 - from Christianity: an emphasis on social justice, love of neighbor, and the cultural value of Jesus’ teaching for those of us raised in the West.